oof2win2/FactorioAntigrief/apps/communitybot/README.md

 - Community: A community is a group of people that play Factorio together and use this API in a way to prevent griefers on their servers
 - Rule: A single item that describes something that must be followed; rules are categorized by which aspect of gameplay/user interaction it governs.
-- Report: A single instance of a single rule which has been broken (or held up).
-Can be revoked and then turn into a revocation
+- Report: A single instance of a single rule which has been broken (or upheld).
+Can be revoked and then the report turns into a revocation (as it has been revoked)
 - Profile: A collection of reports.
-Profiles are specific to a single player at a single community
+Profiles are specific to a single player at a single community.
+If a profile is revoked, all reports in the community of said player are revoked.
-- Revocation: When a community removes any profiles from a user.
+- Revocation: A single instance of a report that has been revoked, i.e. it was found out that the report was false.
 Revocations can never be turned back to reports

 ### Data Types